google/Chrome.Docs/m47/Window.requestIdleCallback.md

   <dd>A reference to a function that will be called during a browser's idle period.
 The callback function must take the following parameters:
     <ul>
       <li>`timeRemaining`: A reference to a method that returns a {{domxref("DOMHighResTimeStamp")}}.</li>
-      <li>`didTimeout`: A boolean that must return true if the callback was invoked by the user agent, and false otherwise.</li>
+      <li>`didTimeout`: A boolean that returns true if the callback was invoked by the user agent, and false otherwise.</li>
     </ul>
   </dd>
   <dt>`options` {{optional_inline}}</dt>